Israel-UAE relations: from the Abraham Accords to military cooperation

 Source: carnegieendowment

-Against the backdrop of growing cooperation between the two countries, media reports in recent years have suggested that Israeli officials, with UAE support, even considered establishing an intelligence base on the island of Socotra, located at the entrance to the Red Sea, about 400 kilometers south of Yemen.
+Against the backdrop of growing cooperation between the two countries, media reports in recent years have suggested that Israeli officials, with UAE support, even considered establishing an intelligence base on the island of Socotra, located at the entrance to the Red Sea, about 400 kilometres south of Yemen.

 Economic ties between Israel and the UAE also remain strong despite public criticism by the Emirates of Israeli government actions in Gaza and Lebanon.
 In 2023, trade between Israel and the UAE reached $2.95 billion.